brian-j-smith/Mamba.jl/doc/samplers/nuts.rst

 Stand-Alone Functions
 ^^^^^^^^^^^^^^^^^^^^^

-.. function:: nutsepsilon(v::NUTSVariate, fx::Function)
+.. function:: nutsepsilon(v::NUTSVariate, logfgrad::Function)

     Generate an initial value for the step size parameter of the No-U-Turn sampler.
 Parameters are assumed to be continuous and unconstrained.

     **Arguments**

         * ``v`` : the current state of parameters to be simulated.
-        * ``fx`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant) and gradient vector, and returns the respective results as a tuple.
+        * ``logfgrad`` : function that takes a single ``DenseVector`` argument of parameter values at which to compute the log-transformed density (up to a normalizing constant) and gradient vector, and returns the respective results as a tuple.

     **Value**

         A numeric step size value.

-.. function:: nuts!(v::NUTSVariate, epsilon::Real, fx::Function; adapt::Bool=false, \
+.. function:: nuts!(v::NUTSVariate, epsilon::Real, logfgrad::Function; \
-                    target::Real=0.6)
+                    adapt::Bool=false, target::Real=0.6)

     Simulate one draw from a target distribution using the No-U-Turn sampler.
 Parameters are assumed to be continuous and unconstrained.